googlegsa/database.v3/trunk/projects/db/Build_ReadMe.txt

             dbName=MyDB
             #Provide fully qualified connector host name
             hostname=machine.domain
+    Note: Do not modify the values of sqlQuery and primaryKeysString properties.

     5b) Copy database driver jar file to "third_party\prod\" directory of database connector home.
 User needs to download appropriate database driver jar file from the web.
 For details of different JDBC drivers for various databases you can refer to http://www.dbvis.com/products/dbvis/doc/supports.jsp